The 10 best activities to do and see during your first visit to Brussels

 8. The flea market, one of the favorite activities to visit Brussels on a Sunday morning

-If you are interested in antiques, spend some time in the Marolles district.
-The district is made up of vintage stores, antique shops and other friendly concepts.
+If you are motivated by antiques, spend some time in the Marolles district.
+The neighborhood is made up of vintage stores, antique shops and other nice concepts.
 If you are still there on Sunday morning, go there for the flea market.
 You can also go see the Porte de Halles.
 Ideal if you visit Brussels on a Sunday

-Are you looking for more ideas to visit Brussels in a day or a weekend?
+Are you looking for more ideas for visiting Brussels in a day or a weekend?
 Take a look at our Free Brussels walking tour itinerary!

 9. Enjoy Brussels from above: the Brussels Ferris wheel

 Are you looking for the best place to get high in Brussels?
 You don't know where to find a breathtaking view of the city ?
 Don't miss the brand new Place Poelart Ferris Wheel.
 This is sometimes also called “The View”.
-It is the square located just next to the Palais de Justice located at the top of the district of Marolles.
+This is the square located right next to the Palais de Justice located at the top of the district of Marolles.

 10. Have a drink in one of the city's unusual bars

-Are you on a tight budget?
-Locate the bars at Brussels happy hours.
+Are you on a short budget?
+Locate the bars Brussels happy hours.
 A cocktail purchased = a free cocktail.